 Submissions in Brazilian Jiu-Jitsu come in all shapes and sizes.
 Some work by carefully advancing inch by inch until the opponent has nowhere to go.
 Others come at you like a freight train, you know what’s going to happen and you’re powerless to avoid it.
 Another category is blitz submissions, those opportunistic moves that are usually low percentage until the circumstances are just right.
 And then, there are the sneaky submissions, the moves that get you when you think you’re safe.
-BJJ necktie submissions fall under each of this categories, depending on circumstances.
+BJJ necktie submissions fall under each of these categories, depending on circumstances.
 They’re a large family of attacks that can work together as a comprehensive submission system.

-Naming the neckties is another very interesting aspects of these submissions.
+Naming the neckties is another very interesting aspect of these submissions.
 Where and how it all started is unclear, but what we know is that every necktie is connected to a country.
 In that sense, you have Peruvian, Japanese, Mexican, German, Jamaican and many more neckties.
 At some point in time, there’ll probably be as many BJJ necktie submission variations as there are nationalities.
-So far, there are a bunch that works and a few others that need some fine tuning.
+So far, there are a bunch that works and a few others that need some fine-tuning.
 However, they’re a very powerful weapon to have, especially for those training and competing in the Gi.
 Let’s take a look at the world of neckties and the variations you need if you’re going to be a formidable grappler.

 What Makes BJJ Necktie Submissions Effective